filipealva/PickerView/README.md

 Cool!
 You are ready to build and run your application with `PickerView`, it ill works with the default configurations and the text appearance you provided in `PickerViewDelegate` on the next section we will cover the scrolling and selection style customizations.

+## Custom Appearance

+As you can customize the text appearance through `PickerViewDelegate`, you have two more options to customize your `PickerView`: scrolling style and selection style.

+### Scrolling Style

+Is defined by the `scrollingStyle` property of `PickerView` that is of type `ScrollingStyle` a nested `enum` that has two member values: `.Default` and `.Infinite`.
+It is explicit and you might already know what it does, but let me explain better:

+**.Default**: The default scrolling experience, the user can scroll through your `PickerView` item's but he will reach the bottom or the top of your picker when it doesn't have more items to show.

+**.Infinite**: With this scrolling style the user will loop through the items of your `PickerView` and never reach the end, it provides an infinite scrolling experience.

+### Selection Style

+Is defined by the `selectionStyle` property of `PickerView` that is of type `SelectionStyle` a nested `enum` that has four member values: `.None`, `.DefaultIndicator`, `.Overlay` and `.Image`.
+For your better understanding, follow the explanation below:

+**.None**: Don't uses any aditional view to highlight the selection, only the highlighted label style customization provided by delegate.

+**.DefaultIndicator**: Provides a simple selection indicator on the bottom of the highlighted row with full width and 2pt of height.
+The default color is its superview `tintColor` but you have free access to customize the DefaultIndicator through the `defaultSelectionIndicator` property.

+**.Overlay**: Provide a full width and height (the height you provided on delegate) view that overlay the highlighted row.
+The default color is its superview `tintColor` and the alpha is set to 0.25, but you have free access to customize it through the `selectionOverlay` property.

+*Tip: You can set the alpha to 1.0 and background color to .clearColor() and add your custom selection view as a `selectionOverlay` subview to make it looks as you want (don't forget to properly add the constraints related to `selectionOverlay` to keep your experience with any screen size).*

+**.Image**: Provide a full width and height image view selection indicator (the height you provided on delegate) without any image.
+You **must** have a selection indicator as a image and set it to the image view through the `selectionImageView` property.

 ## Requirements

 Your project deployment target must be `iOS 8.0+`